 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Creed tickets.
+Want to see Creed in concert?
+View the listings below for upcoming dates and Creed tickets.

 Creed was formed in 1995 in Tallahassee, Florida, by lead singer Scott Strapp and guitarist Mark Tremonti, who were old school buddies.
 They recruited drummer Scott Phillips and bassist Brian Marshall to round things out and got to work.
 While on the search for a label, the band produced My Own Prison.
 The album was slow to gain popularity, and it wasn't until an executive from Wind-up Records heard the album and saw the band in concert that Creed got a break.
 According to All Music Guide, it was re-mixed to appeal to the radio listening audience, and the album was re-released under the new label.
 It almost instantly became a smash success and has since sold over 6 million copies.
 It also spawned four popular singles, "My Own Prison," "What's This Life For," "Torn," and "One."